PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

 ## Checking out the repositories

-When you run the environment for the first time it will attempt to automatically check out the incubator-airflow project from your Github fork of the main incubator-airflow project in your workspace.
+When you run the environment for the first time it will attempt to automatically check out the `airflow` project from your Github fork of the main `apache/airflow` project in your workspace.
 The intended workflow is that you make a fork first with either your private account or your organisation and then you specify that fork the first time you run the project.
 Reminder - use relative name for the workspace not full path.

 ```
-./run_environment.sh --project <GCP_PROJECT_ID> --workspace <WORKSPACE> --repository git@github.com:<ORGANIZATION>/incubator-airflow.git
+./run_environment.sh --project <GCP_PROJECT_ID> --workspace <WORKSPACE> --repository git@github.com:<ORGANIZATION>/airflow.git
 ```

 Running the environment for the first time performs the following actions:

-* Checkout the incubator-airflow project from your fork and place it in the workspace specified (in "workspaces/<WORKSPACE_NAME>" subfolders of the airflow-breeze project.
+* Checkout the `airflow` project from your fork and place it in the workspace specified (in "workspaces/<WORKSPACE_NAME>" subfolders of the airflow-breeze project.
 If you omit workspace, the "default" workspace is used.
-The project is checked out in `workspaces/<WORKSPACE>/incubator-airflow` directory
+The project is checked out in `workspaces/<WORKSPACE>/airflow` directory

 * In case project id is already configured for Airflow Breeze by your team, it checks-out project's configuration to <WORKSPACE>/airflow-breeze-config directory.
 More info about